Workforce Administration

 Tip: Update your goals regularly rather than waiting until the review period.
 This keeps your manager informed and makes self-reviews much easier to write.

 Strong goals are specific, measurable, and time-bound.
-Here are a few pointers:
+Here are a few pointers.
+Aim for goals you can review monthly so you can course-correct early:

 Be specific